Relationship satisfaction is our top priority

 He may not be the perfect "obedient" dog.
 He has a mind of his own.
 But if you learn what makes him tick, and what motivates him to be disobedient or uncooperative at times, you are bound to improve his behavior and enhance your relationship.

 Providing personal and professional service, in private and group dog training classes in Upstate Central New York.
-Cayuga, Onondaga, Madison & Oneida Counties.
+Private instruction available within a 2 hour radius.

 Would you like to learn how to have better behavior, cooperation, and communication with your dog?